svkucheryavski/mdatools/README.md

 What is new
 -----------

+New minor release (0.9.1) is available both from GitHub and CRAN (from 07.07.2018).

-The last major release (0.9.0) brings a set of new features, including methods for computing of critical limits for PCA/SIMCA residuals, adjuested residuals plot, and randomized algorithms for fast PCA decomposition of dataset with large number of rows.
+The latest major release (0.9.0) brings a set of new features, including methods for computing of critical limits for PCA/SIMCA residuals, adjuested residuals plot, and randomized algorithms for fast PCA decomposition of dataset with large number of rows.
 The text of tutorial has been amended correspondingly and now also includes a new chapter with detailed explanation of calculation of the critical limits.

 A full list of changes is available [here](NEWS.md)

 How to install
 --------------

 The package is available from CRAN by usual installing procedure.
 However due to restrictions in CRAN politics regarding number of submissions (one in 3-4 month) only major releases will be published  there (with 2-3 weeks delay after GitHub release as more thorought testing is needed).
 To get the latest release plase use [GitHub sources](https://github.com/svkucheryavski/mdatools).
-You can [download](https://github.com/svkucheryavski/mdatools/releases) a zip-file with source package and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.9.0.tar.gz` and it is located in a current working directory, just run the following:
+You can [download](https://github.com/svkucheryavski/mdatools/releases) a zip-file with source package and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.9.1.tar.gz` and it is located in a current working directory, just run the following:

 ```
-install.packages('mdatools_0.9.0.tar.gz')
+install.packages('mdatools_0.9.1.tar.gz')
 ```

 If you have `devtools` package installed, the following command will install the latest release from